bwhitman/bwhitman.github.io/_posts/2022-08-01-the-story-of-canopy.md

 A version of the Canopy model powers CNN's digital apps, where hundreds of millions of people use to discover what's happening in their world.
 Our approach outperformed more complex in-house solutions while keeping Canopy's principles alive.
 That is to say: it's also just a really good recommender.
 Yet models and approaches change, as they always do.
 What mattered was the influence: by just bringing our ideals to light while implementing what most people would consider a "table stakes" recommender algorithm, the team there have built a personalization product that optimizes for diversity of content, a strong bridge between product and editorial, and above all, respect for the audience and the journalists.
 If we could get this done at CNN scale, I know there's hope beyond.

 Since I left CNN, I've been completing two long-standing personal projects while also planning my next move.
 [I'll be sharing details here](https://notes.variogr.am/) of those soon.
-There's still much to do and I'm invigorated by this ongoing challenge and everything our team did at Canopy -- even, and _especially_ when it got hard.
+There's still much to do and I'm still very much inspired by this ongoing challenge and everything our team did at Canopy -- even and _especially_ when it got hard.
 Please drop a line if you'd like to chat about anything.

 --
 Quadra Island BC, August 2022

 <p class='note'>Canopy would not have been possible without everyone that worked with us.
-In a general chronological order, that's Phil Bowden, Ben Recht, Dave Blei, Urcella DiPietro, Joe Morrison, Calvin Chin & Habib Haddad, Jim Lucchese, Tristan Jehan, Steve Martocci, Oskar Stal, Max Krohn, Shiva Rajamaran, Jesse Walden & Denis Nazarov, Ryan Purcell, Antonio Rodriguez, Dan Stowell, Joe Delfino, Annika Goldman, Emma Tangoren, Graham James, Zane Selkirk, Bassey Etim, Erica Greene, Madison Fitch, James Kirk, Tom Ristenpart, Janelle Benjamin-Grant, Allison Burtch, Sarah Rich, Tim Su, Matt Ogle, Laima Tazmin, Sarah Dean, Gabe Valdivia, Chris Matysik, Amie Green, Kelly McCusker, Christina Hawkes, Robyn Peterson, Brennan Gerster, Andrew Morse.
+In a general chronological order, that's Phil Bowden, Ben Recht, Dave Blei, Urcella DiPietro, Joe Morrison, Calvin Chin & Habib Haddad, Jim Lucchese, Tristan Jehan, Steve Martocci, Oskar Stal, Max Krohn, Shiva Rajamaran, Jesse Walden & Denis Nazarov, Ryan Purcell, Antonio Rodriguez, Dan Stowell, Joe Delfino, Annika Goldman, Emma Tangoren, Graham James, Zane Selkirk, Bassey Etim, Erica Greene, Madison Fitch, James Kirk, Tom Ristenpart, Janelle Benjamin-Grant, Allison Burtch, Sarah Rich, Tim Su, Matt Ogle, Laima Tazmin, Sarah Dean, Gabe Valdivia, Chris Matysik, Amie Green, Kelly McCusker, Christina Hawkes, Robyn Peterson, Brennan Gerster, Andrew Morse, and our hundreds of informal advisors, friends, fans and supporters.
 You're all great. </p>